SimWhite/CurrencyConvert/README.md

-## A [PopClip](http://pilotmoon.com/popclip/extensions/) extension that converts USD/GBP/EUR/JPY to CNY
+## A [PopClip](http://pilotmoon.com/popclip/extensions/) extension that converts USD/GBP/EUR/JPY to RUB

 ### How to build